boazbk/tcs/lec_12_NP.md

 Let us consider several of the problems we have  encountered before:

 * Finding the longest path in a graph

 * Finding the maximum cut in a graph

-* The 3SAT problem
+* The 3SAT problem: deciding whether a given 3CNF formula has a satisfying assignment.

-* Solving quadratic equations
+* Solving quadratic equations over $n$ variables $x_0,\ldots,x_{n-1} \in \R$.